Lundin sells its first 'carbon neutral' oil as climate activism grows

 "This sale will carry the Intertek CarbonZero Verified mark and details of this and all traceable certifications are publicly listed for investors, traders, regulators and other stakeholders," Intertek said in a separate statement.

-Lundin has told Reuters it was also looking at certifying barrels from Equinor-operated EQNR.OL Johan Sverdrup, western Europe's largest oilfield by production, in which it holds a 20% stake.

 Texas-based Occidental Petroleum OXY.N said in January that it had sold the first 100% carbon neutral crude cargo, offsetting emissions by buying carbon credits on the market.
-However, the transaction itself has not been certified by a third party, unlike Lundin's deal with Saras.
+However, the transaction has not been certified as carbon neutral by a third party, unlike Lundin's deal with Saras.

 INSIGHT-Clean crude?
 Oil firms use offsets to claim green barrelsID:nL1N2M9202